yovelal/yovelal/README.md

 # Yovel Aloni

-Software Engineer | Python Developer | Cyber Specialist
+Software Engineer | Python Developer

 Welcome to my Git profile!
 I'm Yovel Aloni, a software engineering student specializing in cyber development.
 I am a quick learner and an excellent problem solver, ready to take the next step in my career and seeking a junior position as a developer.